 Teardown: Teardowns are based on evidence found inside of APKs and are necessarily speculative and usually based on partial information.

 For a long time, rumors were spread that the Location Sharing feature would move to Google Maps.
 Rumors were spread because hints of such plans have been visible in teardowns of Maps, Google+, and Play services for a long time.
 But, unfortunately, it did not happen any sooner.
 No misinterpretations can be made since the new text in the Google+ APK is specific about the plan.
 Recent teardowns of the Maps app show that users will be able to look up each other through phone numbers, but should also provide an alternative option for sharing locations via email, Google+ profiles, and possibly some other methods.

 Improved image cropping tool

 The current cropping tool can only be used to adjust the framing of profile pictures, and it’s not even very good at that.
-A new tool would allow users to set parts of an image before including it in a post or album.
-Image Editor is the only option presently that allows user to crop images and then share images to Google+.
-Users who are fond of sharing lot of photos are benefited by this feature as it saves lot of time of users.
+A new tool would allow users to set parts of an image before including them in a post or album.
+Image Editor is the only option presently that allows users to crop images and then share images to Google+.
+Users who are fond of sharing a lot of photos are benefited from this feature as it saves a lot of time for users.